PetyaYakimova/Softuniada-2022/README.md

 Softuniada-2022

-My solutions for the tasks from Softuniada 2022.
+My solutions for the tasks from Softuniada 2022 - competitive programming.
+They are done just as an exercise and not as a part of the actual contest.
 The tasks can be found here: https://judge.softuni.org/Contests/Practice/Index/3321

 Each task is a console application and is in a separate project.